raspberrypilearning/from-me-to-you/en/step_6.md

 If you have used a `when I receive`{:class="block3events"} block then you may want to add `broadcast`{:class="block3events"}  block to another sprite (or the other way around).

 Are you stuck for ideas?
-Take a look at the Scratch Studio and don’t forget to look at step 3: [Investigate digital cards](https://learning-admin.raspberrypi.org/en/projects/digital-card/2) to `See inside`{:class="block3motion"}.
+Take a look at the Scratch Studio and don’t forget to look at step 3: [Investigate digital cards](https://learning-admin.raspberrypi.org/en/projects/digital-card/2){:target=”_blank”} and `See inside`{:class="block3motion"} the projects.

+Step 5, [How to...](https://learning-admin.raspberrypi.org/en/projects/digital-card/4){:target=”_blank”}, is also a good place to get ideas for the next step.

 If you have finished or don't have much time left then carry on to the next step to share your card.
 --- /task ---